seglo/grunt-connect-prism/README.md

 ### Adding prism configuration.

 You can add all the options in the root task options, in a target options, or a mix of both (where the target options will inherit from the root options).
+One thing to note: you need **at least** one configuration (ie server below) outside of the stock configuration for prism to work.

 ```js
   prism: {